kevinsint/droid-diagram/README.md

 Lanes are the vertical segments of a route that run between circuits.

-- Signal flow is upward on lanes positioned to the left of the circuits.
+- Signal flow is upward in lanes positioned to the left of the circuits.
-- Signal flow is downward on lanes positioned to the right of the circuits.
+- Signal flow is downward in lanes positioned to the right of the circuits.

-#### Track
+#### Tracks

 A track is the horizontal segment of a route that connects a circuit’s pins to the lanes.